-- RQ1 How typical are SEA-based dependence clusters in a variety of programs of different sizes and how can we categorize the programs more objectively in terms of their clusterization? - RQ2 How typical are cluster structures that are held together by at most a few clearly identifiable procedures (linchpins), i. e. whose removal could reduce program clusterization significantly? - RQ3 Currently the exact linchpins can be determined by brute-force only, which is infeasible for bigger programs; how closely can low-cost heuristic methods approximate linchpins?
+- RQ1 How common are large SEA-based dependence clusters in a variety of programs of different sizes and how can we categorize the programs more objectively in terms of their degree of clusterization? - RQ2 How typical it is that cluster structures are held together by at most a few clearly identifiable procedures (linchpins), i.e. ones whose removal reduces program clusterization significantly? - RQ3 Currently the exact linchpins can be determined by brute-force only, which is infeasible for bigger programs; Are there any low-cost heuristic methods that are able to approximate linchpins with acceptable accuracy? - RQ4 How is the prediction capability of SEA-based impact analysis affected if possible linchpin nodes are disregarded during calculations?